PeakIndicators/Getting-Started-On-Azure-ML/Documents/Automated-ML.md

 ### <a name = 'Download-AutomatedML-Model'> Download the Best Model details

 Azure Automated ML also allows the user to download the Best Model details.
-This will mean a .zip file will be saved in a chosen area.
-The file contains:
+This will mean a .zip file will be downloaded to your local machine.
+The file contains the following:
 * the model file
 * the scoring script
 * the environment details